shapudl/contracts-app/README.md

 This project uses [react-admin](https://marmelab.com/react-admin/), a framework for building admin interfaces.
 React-admin allows you to build backend-heavy web applications, from simple CRUD apps to large enterprise-grade applications.

+#### What's missing

+To be able to use this dashboard in production, hook it to a real API.
+This could mean that a custom data provider should be written.
+More on [topic...](https://marmelab.com/react-admin/DataProviderWriting.html)

+#### Future steps

+Some level of authentication would be a smart step.

+Add test coverage using Jest and react-testing-library.

 # Development environment

 - Node version : v20.5.1